 sudo apt update

-Next, install the minimal OpenJDK Java runtime environment, which is required to run the Minecraft server application (Java)
+Next, install the minimal OpenJDK Java runtime environment, which is required to run the Minecraft server application (Java):

 sudo apt install openjdk-17-jre-headless